TheCyberLeader/cybersecurity-incident-analysis/README.md

 **Note: This is an educational simulation designed to demonstrate DoS attack analysis skills**

 ### Scenario
 A travel agency's website experienced service disruption when employees reported connection timeout errors.
-As a security analyst, I investigated unusual network traffic patterns to identify a potential DoS attack targeting the company's web server.
+As a security analyst, I investigated unusual network traffic patterns using Wireshark to identify the cause of the service interruption.

 ### Network Traffic Analysis